docker/docs/docker-for-mac/apple-silicon.md

 ## Feedback

-Thank you for trying out the Docker Desktop for Apple Silicon.
+Thank you for trying out the Docker Desktop for Apple silicon.
 Your feedback is important to us.
 Let us know your feedback by creating an issue in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac/issues)repository.

 We also recommend that you join the [Docker Community Slack](https://www.docker.com/docker-community) and ask questions in **#docker-desktop-mac** channel.